New Year, Meaningful Legacies, and Personal Introspection

 It’s fewer than I’d assumed.
 According to an NPR survey, less than half of Americans (44%) made a new year’s promise.
-Even if you’re not resolving to eat healthier, by this time in January you’ve probably reviewed last year’s budget, or how much time you spent on social media instead of reading a book or, well, exercising.
+Even if you’re not resolving to eat healthier, by this time you’ve probably reviewed last year’s budget, or how much time you spent on social media instead of reading a book or, well, exercising.

 The turning of the calendar is a natural time to reflect and I found myself doing that as I watched President George H.W.
 Bush’s state funeral on Dec.
 5, a date just few days shy of the one-year anniversary of my mom’s death.

 My mother, Edith Rampke Weidner, was two years older than the late president and grew up far from his home in wealthy Greenwich, Conn.
 She didn’t go to college.
 He was Yale graduate, then war hero, congressman, CIA director, and president.

 Despite the vast differences in their lives, they both left legacies.
 We all do, and instead of contemplating weight and sugar intake for the new year, we should think further ahead.
 What will our legacy be?
 We cannot script what our eulogists will say, but as we’re taking them, we can – and should – consider what our actions demonstrate.